 The staff in this utility remains some of the most innovative employees we have in the City organization.
 They are constantly exploring ways to improve the efficiency of the Resource Recovery Plant.
 In 2013, a slow speed, high torque shredder replaced an older model which reduced the electric consumption at the Plant.
-As unforeseen drawbacks occurred with this installation, however, the Plant staff was able to overcome the problems through their increased maintenance efforts.
 In addition, the staff was able to design and fabricate the replacement for a major conveyor at the Plant.
 Because of their dedication, the budget reflects only a 1.7% increase in operational expenses for FY 2015/16.